ShivangiSingh-2101/Arrays-And-String-C-6/README.md

 Algorithm

-Start
+- Start
-Initialize an integer array with elements.
+- Initialize an integer array with elements.
-Calculate the size of the array.
+- Calculate the size of the array.
-Set min and max to the first element of the array.
+- Set min and max to the first element of the array.
-Loop from the second element to the last element:
+- Loop from the second element to the last element:
-If current element < min, update min.
+- If current element < min, update min.
-If current element > max, update max.
+- If current element > max, update max.
-After the loop, print the min and max values.
+- After the loop, print the min and max values.
-End
+- End

+Program 5
+Aim:
+To demonstrate various methods of taking string input in C++, including single word input with cin, line input with getline(), character-by-character input using cin.get(), input into a character array with cin.getline(), and how to safely mix cin and getline().

+Theory:
+In C++, strings can be input in multiple ways depending on the requirements: cin >> str reads input until the first whitespace, so it only captures one word. getline(cin, str) reads the entire line including spaces until a newline character is encountered. cin.get() reads input character-by-character, which is useful for processing input one character at a time. cin.getline(charArray, size) reads a line of text into a character array, useful when using C-style strings.
+Mixing cin and getline() can cause issues because cin leaves the newline character in the input buffer, which getline() may read as an empty line.
+This can be fixed by using cin.ignore() to discard leftover characters.
+Understanding these methods is important for correctly handling user input in different scenarios.

+Algorithm:
+- Prompt user to enter a single word.
+- Use cin >> to read the word and display it.
+- Clear the input buffer using cin.ignore() to prepare for line input.
+- Prompt user to enter a full line.
+- Use getline(cin, string) to read the full line and display it.
+- Prompt user to enter characters one-by-one.
+- Use a loop with cin.get() to read characters until newline is encountered, printing each character.
+- Prompt user to enter a line into a character array.
+- Use cin.getline(charArray, size) to read the line and display it.
+- Prompt user to enter an integer.
+- Use cin to read the integer.
+- Use cin.ignore() to discard leftover newline.
+- Prompt user to enter a full name.
+- Use getline(cin, string) to read the full name and display the age and name.
+- End.

 Program 6
 Aim